WELCOME to the GRA website.

 - Develop ongoing education and new skill training programs.

-- To support all tiers Government in developing green infrastructure policy and legislation.
+- To support all tiers Government in developing green infrastructure policy, planning and legislation.

 - Research for Australian Green Infrastructure.